ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The ColorDarken method takes a given colour and darkens it by the given percentage.

+#### RoundFloat/3

+  > `public static float RoundFloat(float givenFloat, int decimalPlaces, bool rawFidelity = false)`

+  * Parameters
+   * `float givenFloat` - The float to round.
+   * `int decimalPlaces` - The number of decimal places to round to.
+   * `bool rawFidelity` - If this is true then the decimal places must be given in the decimal multiplier, e.g. 10 for 1dp, 100 for 2dp, etc.
+  * Returns
+   * `float` - The rounded float.

+The RoundFloat method is used to round a given float to the given decimal places.

 #### IsEditTime/0

   > `public static bool IsEditTime()`